You are here: Home > Our Organisation > Secretariat > Cathal FitzGerald

 In 2020, Cathal led the Council’s research into the impact of economic transition on vulnerable workers and sectors, specifically Ireland’s low carbon and digital transition.
 The resulting report, Addressing Employment Vulnerability as Part of a ‘Just Transition’ in Ireland, has been described by the President of Ireland as a seminal and influencing document, of similar significance for the economy and society as T.K.
 Whitaker’s 1958 report on economic expansion.

-His previous work at NESC includes an examination of the strategic framing of climate action, an assessment of the opportunity to apply the concept of transport-orientated development in Ireland.
-Examples of his research output can be found below.
+His previous work at NESC includes an examination of the strategic framing of climate action, and an assessment of the opportunity to apply the concept of transport-orientated development in Ireland.
+Examples of his research output can be found in his selected bibliography below.

 He holds an BA in Economics and Social Studies from Trinity College Dublin, and a PhD from Dublin City University.
 He is a recipient of the Basil Chubb Prize, awarded annually for the best PhD thesis produced in an Irish university in any field of politics.